Quickstart: Getting started with RADNAC

 -

-Go to the Azure Marketplace and search for ‘RADNAC’; make sure the publisher list for the offer is ‘coreMem Limited’
+Alternatively go to the Azure Marketplace, search for ‘RADNAC’ and make sure the publisher listed for the offer is ‘coreMem Limited’

 -